TanushriS/thermosense-working/README.md

 ## 📝 Notes
 * **macOS** requires `sudo` for `powermetrics`.
 You can add a `NOPASSWD` line in `/etc/sudoers` for password‑less startup if desired.
-* **Windows** CPU‑temp depends on motherboard sensors being exposed via WMI.
+* **Windows** CPU‑temp depends on motherboard sensors being exposed via WMI and OpenHardwareMonitor (broader hardware support but requires separate download).
 If they're unsupported, the dashboard gracefully falls back to ambient temperature.
 * The front‑end reads the `REACT_APP_API_ROOT` environment variable at build time.
 The `docker-compose.yml` file sets this to `http://localhost:8000`.

 Enjoy your portable, sensor‑aware ThermoSense dashboard! 🚀